jeremyhilado/seir-224-project-2/readme.md

 ### Work Flow

-Once your team selects an idea, the group **must** go through the [Git Teams & Workflow](https://github.com/ga-wdi-lessons/git-teams)self-directed lesson plan and discuss workflow during project week.
+Once your team selects an idea, the group **must** go through the [Git Teams & Workflow](https://github.com/ga-wdi-lessons/git-teams) self-directed lesson plan and discuss workflow during project week.
 Be prepared to share your team's plans with your assigned instructor at the first round of scrum.

 ---